MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

 ## Add cloud resources using TeamsFx CLI in command window

 1. Change directory to your **project directory**.
-1. Execute the following command to add different resources in your project:
+1. Execute the following commands to add different resources in your project:

 |Cloud Resource|Command|
 |---------------|----------|